videlais/learning-react/README.md

 ## Copyright

-React, Facebook, WebPack, Babel, and other tools are trademarked to their respective programs, tools, and companies.
+React, Facebook, WebPack, Babel, and other tools are trademarked to their respective programs, tools, organizations or companies.